-The London School of Hygiene & Tropical Medicine, part of the University of London, briefed us to create a logo and visual assets for a new research group called DEPTH – Dialogue, Evidence, Participation and Translation.
+The London School of Hygiene & Tropical Medicine, part of the University of London, briefed me to create a logo and visual assets for a new research group called DEPTH – Dialogue, Evidence, Participation and Translation for Health.

 It is not desirable, nor possible, for a logo to attempt to say everything about an organisation.
-The amateur mistake is to throw the kitchen sink at it.
+The common mistake is to throw the kitchen sink at it.
 Rather it should focus on the core brand idea or message.
-From our research we identified the two things the logo should express: ‘dialogue’ and ‘depth’ (as in the depth of the research).
-This led to the stylised speech bubble and compressed typeface and gradient colours accentuating the idea of depth.
+From my research I identified the two things this logo should express: ‘dialogue’ and ‘depth’ (as in the depth of the research).
+This led to the stylised speech bubble, compressed typeface and gradient colours accentuating the idea of depth.

 Visual identity and assets

-Along with the logo we created an entire visual identity.
+Along with the logo I created an entire visual identity.
 This was provided to the research group as a toolkit for them to use to ensure their materials look professional and consistent.
-We also designed the DEPTH website and Twitter banner images and social media profile icons – creating a distinctive, recognisable and consistent look.
+I also designed the DEPTH website and Twitter banner images and social media profile icons, creating a distinctive, recognisable and consistent look.

 “Mark created a simple, smooth visual identity that we really like.
 It emphasises the theme of conversations and strikes the right balance between academic ‘seriousness’, with a lightness of touch.” — Cicely Marston, Associate Professor